lindelwa122/dom-wizard/README.md

     git push origin <branch-name>
     ```

 6. Go over to GitHub and create a pull request.
 Make sure to include a comment explaining the additions.
+Please include the issue number being addressed in your comment.
+For instance, if you were resolving issue 6, add `Issue: #6` at the end of your comment.
 For more information, please refer to our contributing rules [here](/CONTRIBUTING.md).

 ## Features